 Tibet Reopens for Travel!

 Have you been dreaming of a Tibet tour for a long time?
 It's time to restart your travel plans now.
-Tibet has reopened to China ex-pats after being closed for more than a year.
-The first Travel Permits in 2021 were officially issued on August 27th.
+Tibet has reopened for travel.

 The scenery along the Qinghai-Tibet railway is stunningly beautiful, with vast grasslands, crystal clear alpine lakes, deep gorges, and snow-capped mountains.
 The most beautiful scenery is on the Golmud-Lhasa section